-The demand for online courses is booming.
+The demand for online courses is booming and there are endless online business ideas here.
 Marketplaces like Udemy and Lynda (now owned by LinkedIn) offer thousands of courses for any conceivable topic.

 What skills, talents or experience do you have that you can package into a course?
 Whether you have a fun way of helping people improve their English grammar skills like Elizabeth O’Brien does at english-grammar-revolution.com, or you can teach people wilderness survival skills like Jason Knight from wildernesscollege.com, the possibilities are only limited by your imagination.

 Are you a seamstress?
 Perhaps you already sew dresses and clothing for other people.
 But have you considered adding a more passive income stream based on your skill?

 Judith Christensen develops tutorials and workbooks on her site clothingpatterns101.com, where she teaches hobby seamstresses to design their own clothing patterns.
 To get people interested in her paid tutorials, she uploads teaser videos with quick lessons to her YouTube channel.

 That’s how Carl Trent, the “Disney Dad” at dadsguidetowdw.com, describes his job as an online entrepreneur in retirement.

 What started as the wish to help people make the most of their visit to Walt Disney World (and earn some retirement income at the same time), developed into a popular travel online magazine with a huge subscriber base.

 29. Craft Printables Creator

 Tap into the huge market of crafts and homemade gifts by creating your own printables and step-by-step tutorials.

 From printable greeting cards to money origami to Christmas ornaments, there’s a craft idea for every occasion.